 Add garlic cloves, pepper, Old Bay, and cayenne pepper into bowl and stir to combine.
 Taste and add kosher salt to taste, if necessary.

 Spread evenly in a casserole dish and top with remaining parmesan cheese.
 Bake uncovered for 20-25 minutes or until dip is starting to brown around the edges.
 Turn oven to broil and broil for 2-3 minutes or until cheese is golden brown on top.
+Alternately, put dip in a crockpot and turn on until heated through.

 Serve with pita chips, toasted baguette slices, or sliced zucchini and mushrooms.